 1. Wille v.
-Raimondo et al., No. 822-cv-689 (D. Md.): On March 21, 2022, three Hawaii residents filed suit against NMFS, Secretary of Commerce Raimondo, NOAA Administrator Spinrad, and Assistant Administrator Coit alleging that NMFS's September 2021 rule prohibiting approach of Hawaiian spinner dolphins within 50 yards violated the Appointments Clause of the U.S. Constitution.
+Raimondo et al., No. 822-cv-689 (D. Md.): On March 21, 2022, three Hawaii residents filed suit against NMFS alleging that its September 2021 rule prohibiting approach of Hawaiian spinner dolphins within 50 yards violated the Appointments Clause of the U.S. Constitution.
 Plaintiffs argue that an official possessing rulemaking authority did not issue the rule, and also challenge the delegations of authority from the NOAA Administrator to inferior officers.
 Plaintiffs seek a judgment declaring that the rule and delegations of authority violate the Appointments Clause, and an injunction setting aside the rule and delegations of authority.
-On July 22, Defendants filed a motion to dismiss Plaintiffs' complaint on the grounds that Dr. Spinrad's July 8, 2022 ratification of the challenged rule, 87 Fed.
+On July 22, Defendants filed a motion to dismiss Plaintiffs' complaint on the grounds that Administrator Spinrad's July 8, 2022 ratification of the challenged rule, 87 Fed.
 Reg.
 42104, cured any potential Appointments Clause deficiencies raised by Plaintiffs.
-Briefing on this motion concluded on September 16, 2022, and a hearing was held on March 8, 2023.
 The court declined to decide the question of whether the ratification cured any alleged Appointments Clause defects with the rule at the motion to dismiss stage, and ordered the parties to address this question (and only this question) in summary judgment briefs.
-Defendants have until March 22 to file an answer and proposed schedule for summary judgment briefing.
+Defendants filed a motion for summary judgment on May 5, 2023.
+Briefing on this motion is scheduled to conclude on June 23rd.